st-mn/perps/README.md

-# Minimal Perpetuals (Perps) Program Solaba Smart Contract
+# Minimal Perpetuals (Perps) Program Solana Smart Contract

 A **minimal educational implementation** of a perpetual futures trading program on Solana.
 This demonstrates the core concepts of opening positions, funding payments, and liquidations.